AlfonLinata/Data_Analysis_Project/README.md

-# Data_Analysis_Project
+# Sales Analysis

-In this repository, I create general analysis for my reference.
+This is an analysis of the sales data where we looking for answers of the marketing questions and visualize them.